-Czech and Slovak sword dances
+Czech & Slovak sword dances

 Czech Republic

-Sword dances were found in former German-speaking areas of Bohemia and Moravia such as around Kaplice (Kaplitz), along with the ancient mining areas around Strání on the border between the Czech Republic and Slovakia.
-Czech sword dances were performed for the Prussian king Frederick I when he entered Prague.
-A dance from the 15th century called the Fašancaré – probably derived from the German ‘Fasching’ meaning ‘carnival’ – was preserved at the St. Koruna monastery in Moravia.
+Czech sword dances were performed for the Prussian king Frederick I when he entered Prague .A dance from the 15th century called the Fašančaré – probably derived from the German “Fasching” meaning “carnival” – was preserved at the St. Koruna monastery in Moravia.
 Indeed, most Czech and Slovak sword dances were traditionally only performed at Shrovetide, the same time as the pre-Lent German Fasching.
-Many of these dances were performed by those about to start military service, and in some village traditions the dancers are called ‘Recruits’.
+Many of these dances were performed by those about to start military service, and in some village traditions the dancers are called “Recruits”.

 The Strání sword dance